Alice (virtual assistant): History

-The development of Alice began at the end of 2016, when the IT market was trending toward the development of virtual assistants: the market already had Siri from Apple, Google Assistant, Amazon Alexa, and Cortana from Microsoft.
+The development of Alice began at the end of 2016, when the IT market was trending toward the development of virtual assistants: the market already had Siri from Apple, Google Assistant, Alexa, and Cortana from Microsoft.
 At that time, Yandex had already implemented voice control in Search, Navigator, and other applications, and was busy creating a voice assistant capable of interacting with humans in a meaningful dialogue - a fundamentally more complex system that uses a multilayer neural network.

 The official launch of Alice was announced on October 10, 2017: the assistant appeared in the Yandex search app for Android and iOS and a beta version of the voice assistant for Microsoft Windows.

 According to Yandex statistics published in May 2018, Alice is installed in 53% of smartphones in Russia and is available in the navigator in more than 20 million cars.

 Name and personality

 A special feature of Alice was the personality developed by the Yandex team together with journalist and former head of the company's marketing group Vladimir Guriev.
 It was decided that the voice assistant would be a young, ironic girl, ready to help the owner of a smartphone.
 The voice of "Alice" was dubbing actress Tatiana Shitova, who voiced most of Scarlett Johansson's characters and the voice of OS1, who called herself "Samantha", in the Russian dubbing of Spike Jonze's "Her".

 Choosing a name for the voice assistant went through several stages.
 First, a list of requirements was formed: the name should not contain the letter "er", which is not pronounced by small children, and the name should not be part of common phrases.
 To reduce the number of false positives, the name should not have been one of the most common.
 First, Yandex staff compiled a list of names that they thought were appropriate for the voice assistant in character.
 Based on this list, a poll was made for "Yandex.Toloka" users, the participants of which were required to determine the character traits of a girl by name.
 In the final survey with a large margin won the name Alice.
 In the testing of the name, which was held for five months, several tens of thousands of people took part.
 For families with other Alices, the voice assistant added an optional activation by the "Listen, Yandex" command.